 Laura made her Baltimore debut as the title role in Lakmé with Peabody Opera Theatre.
 She has also performed as Susanna (Le Nozze di Figaro), Anna (The King and I), and Adele (Die Fledermaus) in DC area festivals.
 Other roles have included Constance in Dialogues des Carmelites, Oscar in Un ballo in Maschera, and Elsie in The Yeomen of the Guard, in which she “danced her role with grace and style” (Washington Post).
 She also reprised Adele in Die Fledermaus with the Bel Cantanti Opera Company at DC’s Singapore Embassy.

 In concert, Laura has performed soprano solos in the Messiah, Carmina Burana, and Haydn’s Kleine Orgelmesse, among others.
 Last season she performed as part of a chamber music trio with Baltimore's Symphony Number One, debuting contemporary works alongside Schubert's beloved Der Hirt auf dem Felsen.
 Last June, she performed opera and musical theater selections as a soloist for Annapolis Opera's "Opera in the Park".
-In past seasons she has joined the Columbia Pro Cantare as a soloist for Mozart’s Regina Coeli (K127) and Rutter’s Requiem, and as a soloist for their Czech music concert this spring.
+In past seasons she has joined the Columbia Pro Cantare as a soloist for Mozart’s Regina Coeli (K127) and Rutter’s Requiem, and most recently as a soloist for their Czech music concert.

 Maryland local theater credits have included Julie (Carousel), Rose (Meet Me in St. Louis), Lily (The Secret Garden), and Meg (Little Women), among others.
 For her role in Little Women, Laura was nominated for a Readers’ Choice Award for “Best Supporting Actress in a Musical” by DC Metro Theater Arts, who described her voice as “almost ethereal in beauty and stunning to hear”.
 An active outreach performer, Laura regularly sings solo recitals for local events.